Montessori Mom

 The printed word and objects

-Children who are discovering letters and words enjoy the printed word placed by familiar objects.
+Children who are discovering letters and words enjoy the printed word put by familiar objects.
 My children loved having their name printed on their bedroom door.
 Print signs for objects in their room.
 Let them choose the object and help print the word.

 Rhyme time: Make up fun and silly rhyming words.
 Here is an example: pig, big, wig, dig, and jig, gig -see word list for more words-